Armed Forces Covenant - Employer Recognition Scheme

 The scheme has three levels – Bronze, Silver and Gold award.
-NELFT has already achieved the Silver award and is currently working towards Gold.
 The Covenant serves as a promise to those who serve or have served and their families that they will be treated fairly and will be welcomed as employees of NELFT.
 We are committed to supporting the Armed Forces community and recognise the value serving personnel, reservists, veterans and military families can bring to our organisation.
 We believe their unique and valuable skills are transferable to healthcare and can contribute to NELFT’s success.

 The most supportive organisations for Britain’s Armed Forces from both the private and public sectors were announced on 30 July 2020.
 We are delighted to be named as one of these organisations and have been awarded the Employer Recognition Scheme Gold Award.

 To achieve the award, organisations must demonstrate that they provide ten extra paid days leave for Reservists and have supportive HR policies in place for Veterans, Reserves, Cadet Force Adult Volunteers and Spouses and Partners of those serving in the Armed Forces.
 They also advocate the benefits of supporting those within the Armed Forces community encouraging others to sign the Armed Forces Covenant and to engage in the Employer Recognition Scheme.

 Professor Oliver Shanley, said: “I am so proud of our organisation for all we are doing to support reservists, veterans and those whose loved ones serve in the Armed Forces.